kubernetes/website/content/en/docs/concepts/security/hardening-guide/authorization-hardening.md

   Kubernetes admission control.

 - **_Kubernetes Dashboard_** is a web-based UI to interact with applications running in the cluster.
-Attackers with elevated access to the dashboard can open a shell connection to any pod, view secrets and can also use the existing resources for cryptojacking attacks.
+Attackers with elevated access to the dashboard can open a shell connection to any pod, view Secrets and can also use the existing resources for cryptojacking attacks.
 In the cluster role, users should only be provided with the read-only permission to the dashboard and write access should be minimized at all costs.

 - **_Kubernetes Secret_** is an object that contains sensitive information, such as a password, token, or key, which is used in the Pod